WhatsApp/erlfmt/README.md

 functions are laid out the same.
 There are some clear layout rules and general structures that are re-used as much as possible between different constructs.
-For example, the general layout of lists, functions, maps, records, and similar, all follow the same “container” rules.
+For example, the general layout of lists, functions, maps, records, and similar, all follow the same "container" rules.

 Finally, the formatter should be idempotent.
 Formatting the code once should produce the same output as formatting it multiple times.